Project-Herophilus/DataSynthesis/DataTier-APIs/Node-APIs/README.md

 We have many users specifically leveraging Macs https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable

-brew install nodejs
+brew install nodejs <br/>
-brew install npm
+brew install npm <br/>
-brew install yarn
+brew install yarn <br/>
-brew upgrade <package>
+brew upgrade <package> <br/>

+# Windows
+Find the download from https://nodejs.org/en/download/ and install it.

+# Linux
+Depending on your flavor of Linux you will find the needed downloads https://nodejs.org/en/download/ or within your Linux implementation.

 ## Node
 We always prefer to be very close to the latest Node and Project releases as their are constant performance and security